Pinaki82/crust/README.md

 We will see it when we will discuss **Pointers**.
 For now, Pigeons, Pigeonholes, and Pigeons as Matryoshka Dolls are the easiest explanation of all I could explain at best.

-Coming back to the **Ampersand** operator, we use this to point to the variables' address (memory locations/registers) where the program can store the value it received from the `stdin`, using this `&` _operator_ as the value collector.
-The values of the variables get stored in their respective memory location.
+Coming back to the **Ampersand** operator, we use this to point to the variables' addresses (memory locations/registers) where the program can store the value it received from the `stdin`, using this `&` _operator_ as the value collector.
+The values of the variables get stored in their respective memory locations.

 ```c
 int var = 0;